-Community is what really sets ArduPilot apart from the closed-source offerings in the market.
-An area for open discourse on the ArduPilot projects direction between developers and its customers.
+Community is what really sets ArduPilot apart from other proprietary offerings in the market.
+Ardupilot offers areas for open discourse on the project’s direction.
 Here are some of the places you can find ardupilot users and developers:

 A constantly evolving repository of knowledge and innovation.
 The DIY Drones community provided a home and now still provides inspiration for ArduPilot.
 A comprehensive list of features that are continually born from the needs of the community.